-Six months prior to the review, the quality team begins drafting an analytical, evidencebased self-assessment report (SAR).
-The SAR and its appendices are reviewed by the QRG in advance of the site visit and will form the basis of the QRG's assessment of the faculty's performance.
-The SAR is confidential to the faculty and will not be seen by persons other than staff members of the faculty, the PDP, the QSU and the QRG without the prior consent of the dean.
+Six months prior to the review, the quality team begins drafting an analytical, evidence-based self-assessment report (SAR).
+The SAR and its appendices are reviewed by the QRG in advance of the site visit and will form the basis of the QRG's assessment of the unit's performance.
+The SAR is confidential to the unit and will not be seen by persons other than staff members of the unit, the PDP, the QSU and the QRG without the prior consent of the Head of Unit.